-The Best Sports to Try in the US
+A Guide to the Best Sports to Try in the US

 America.
 The land of all things large; even their love of sports is super-sized.
 But then again with so many awesome outdoor activities to get involved in from state to state, who can blame them?
 Best just to join them, I think.
 Here we’ve picked the best sports to try in the US – and where to try them:

-Boston for baseball
+Boston for Baseball

-Over in Massachusetts the city streets of Boston are steeped in the history of their Puritan settler foundations, the restaurant kitchens overflow with fresh lobster and the views across the harbour are nothing if not stunning.
+Over in Massachusetts, the city streets of Boston are steeped in the history of their Puritan settler foundations, the restaurant kitchens overflow with fresh lobster and the views across the harbour are nothing if not stunning.
 But it doesn't take the average visitor long to twig that, really, Bostonites are all about baseball.
 Here Red Sox memorabilia and sports jerseys are a more common sight than Harvard University sweatshirts.
 Baseball season typically begins on the first Sunday of April and stretches through to the first Sunday of October.
 The best way to be introduced to the sport is to grab tickets to a game at Fenway Park – corn dogs and larger-than-life sodas are, of course, compulsory.
 Once you've seen how the pros do it, hire a batting cage and give it your best shot.
 Or should I say, swing?

 Climbing in the Rockies

 Starting in British Columbia, Canada, and stretching through the western states to reach New Mexico, the Rocky Mountains cover some of the USA’s most iconic natural landscapes.
 Rows of snow-capped peaks tantalise keen mountaineers and climbers salivate over the rugged canyons and bare rockfaces of the canyonlands that lie between.
-Head to Colorado’s aptly-named Rocky Mountain National Park to hike among elk herds and bighorn sheep, and to find an isolated spot to camp under the stars or, for a proper clamber, visit the state’s southwestern Mesa Verde National Park.
+Head to Colorado’s aptly-named Rocky Mountain National Park to hike among elk herds and bighorn sheep and to find an isolated spot to camp under the stars or, for a proper clamber, visit the state’s southwestern Mesa Verde National Park.
 Mountaineers should set off to tackle the peaks of Wyoming’s Grand Teton National Park, while Montana’s Glacier National Park also deserves a visit.
 It boasts staggering hiking routes skirting the region’s immense (you’ve guessed it) glaciers.

 Riding in Wyoming